Does getting a verified Facebook page seem out of your reach? It shouldn’t. The process of getting verified is quite simple with these tips.

 If that sounds a little vague, that is because it is.

 Facebook uses its discretion heavily here.
 If you think you should get a blue badge specifically, you can request it through Facebook’s specific form.
 Even if you only qualify for the gray verification badge, it is still a good idea to go through the process to verify your page.

 Why Facebook Verification Matters

-- Build trust with your audience.
-Having that check mark symbol gives your fans confidence that you are a legitimate brand that they can have confidence in.
+Having that checkmark symbol gives your fans confidence that you are a legitimate brand that they can have confidence in.